 About ten months after my fall, my symptoms were not getting any better, and some were actually getting worse, or new ones were appearing.
 Later I found out this was typical.
 I started slipping deeper into depression, thinking I was never going to get better.
 I couldn’t handle the intense pain and fatigue that were a constant in my new world.
 I began having a lot of fear related to falling again, or hurting myself in general.
 I was over protective of my body.
 Often I would not leave my house, all the while reasoning in my head that I could not get hurt again if I didn’t go near the icy sidewalks.

 I had never suffered from anxiety before my fall, other than the standard “butterflies in the stomach” feeling the night before a big presentation or other event.
-This feeling now building inside me was unfamiliar, and I truly didn’t know what was happening to me, or how to control it.
+This feeling now building inside me was unfamiliar, and I truly didn’t know what was happening to me, or how to control it, for nay of you that are going through something similar, this website will help you out understand how kratom products can help you out.

 I had dislocated my sternum in the fall, and had a lot of soreness in my chest.
 I didn’t give the pain much thought, until it started getting worse, and it was coupled with a rapid heart rate and sweaty palms.
 I felt like my throat was closing, and I couldn’t breathe.
 All I wanted to do was scream as tears started rolling down my cheeks.